The airport map is honest because it names the side doors.

-An action is on the governed path when it flows through a ZLAR interception surface before it takes effect.
-Within that governed path, ZLAR applies signed deterministic policy and records evidence of the governance decision.
+An action is governed when it flows through a ZLAR interception surface before it takes effect.
+On that route, ZLAR checks the signed rule, applies the boarding decision, and records what counted as authorized effect.
+It leaves a receipt that can be verified later.

 Core boundary